Inputs and Outputs are lists of Theano variables.

 - input_shapes and output_shapes are lists of tuples that represent the shape of the corresponding inputs/outputs.

-Not providing the infer_shape method cause shapes-related optimization to not work with that op.
+Not providing the infer_shape method prevents shape-related optimizations from working with this op.
 For example your_op(inputs, ...).shape will need the op to be executed just to get the shape.

 As no grad is defined, this means you won’t be able to differentiate paths that include this op.